 Students are encouraged to participate in our school breakfast and lunch program.
-Keystone has made a sincere commitment toward child nutrition by accommodating all children in grades Pre-Kindergarten through Eighth grades with a free breakfast program.
-Lunch program meals must be paid for prior to eating.
-Eligibility forms for free and reduced priced lunches must be completed and returned to the school to establish eligibility before an adjustment can be made on the cost of the lunch meal.
-Once the student's eligibility has been determined, the student and parent will be notified of their cost for the lunch program.
+Keystone has made a sincere commitment toward child nutrition by accommodating all children in grades Pre-Kindergarten through Eighth grades with a free breakfast and Lunch program.
 Required forms for determining eligibility must be completed each school year.
 A monthly menu will be posted on our school website at www.keystonerangers.org.
-Lunch accounts can now be paid on the Gradebook/ Wengage Parent Portal on our school website via PayPal.
-You do not need a Paypal account to use this service.
-Parents cannot eat with their children in the cafeteria.